conseil-benjamin/conseil-benjamin/README.md

 * 🖥️  See my portfolio at [this link](https://benjaminconseil.000webhostapp.com/)
 * ✉️  You can contact me at [conseil.benjamin55@gmail.com](mailto:conseil.benjamin55@gmail.com)
 * 🧠  I'm learning React and MongoDB at this moment
-* 🚀  I'm currently working on a Hangman Game web app
+* 🚀  I am currently working on the development of a sales site
 * 🤝  I'm open to collaborating on Interesting projects

 ### Skills